GluuFederation/docs-oxd-prod/3.1.1/sources/framework/node/index.md

 ```
 Open the downloaded [Sample Project](https://github.com/GluuFederation/oxd-node/archive/3.1.1.zip) and navigate to `oxd-node-demo` directory inside the project.

 The port number for this application to run can be set in "properties.js" file, which you can use to run this application in any free port.
-By default the port number is set to "5053" which we will assume as the port number of this application for further parts of this documentation.
+By default the port number is set to "5053" which we will assume is the port number of this application for this example.

-Run this project with "Node.js" with the following command from the same folder i.e. "oxd-node-demo":
+From the same folder (i.e. "oxd-node-demo"), run this project with "Node.js" with the following command:

 ```shell
 node index.js